Service Number 140709

 Regiment Royal Field Artillery

 William Henry Ford was born on the 5th December 1893 in Pickering, Yorkshire, the son of William and Hannah Ford.
 The Ford family was a large family and William had 6 brothers and 3 sisters.
+One of William's brothers, Wilfred, also served and is listed on this site.
 William grew up working with farm animals and by 1911 was living at Harome, Nawton, Yorkshire as a servant for Mr William Flintoft, a farmer.
 William was employed as a waggoner or farm horseman.
 William Henry Ford's father died in 1909.

 By the 8th December 1915, when William enlisted for military service, he had moved to the village and gave his address on his military service sheet as Compton, Collingham.

 After enlistment William spent some time waiting for mobilisation, which eventually came on the 26th April 1916 when he was posted to No 1 Depot of the Royal Field Artillery (RFA) in Newcastle on Tyne as a driver.
 At this time most of the Artillery was moved by horse and his animal handling skills would have been valuable.
 A few weeks later, on the 14th May 1916, he was posted on to the 2/6 Reserve Brigade, RFA.

 William probably completed his training with this unit in the UK until the 10th November 1916 when he was sent overseas, arriving in France and joining the Expeditionary Force as a Driver with 11 Reserve Battery on the 11th November 1916.
 The Reserve brigades and batteries were the source of replacements and reinforcements and on the 23rd November William moved to join B Battery of 166 Brigade RFA.
 He seems to stay with this unit through the re-organisation of the Artillery in January 1917 when B Battery 166 Brigade RFA became C Battery of 93 Brigade RFA.